MicrosoftLearning/MB-210-Dynamics365forSales/Instructions/Demos/DEMO[MB-210]_M04Demo_Sales_Insights.md

 ### Task 2 – Enable and explore Sales Insights

-In this task, you will enable Relationship Assistant, Email Engagement, and Auto Capture.
+In this task, you will enable Assistant, Email Engagement, and Auto Capture.

 1. In **Sales Insights settings**, confirm that you are on the **Overview tab.**